 - Is your organization currently based in the European Union?

-- Do you supervise the behavior of individuals in the European Union?
+- Do you supervise the behaviour of individuals in the European Union?

 - Do you supply commodities (services or products) to individuals residing in the EU?